kennytilton/flutter-mx-starter/doc/counter-app.md

 <img src="https://github.com/kennytilton/flutter-mx-starter/blob/main/image/mat-scaffold.png"
   width="20%" height="20%">

-Note the `app-bar` above.
+Consider the `app-bar` above.
 Its two properties are worth noting.
 To specify the `:backgroundColor`, the spec says to work off the `context` Theme.
 To access the context, we see a macro `in-my-context` being used to wrap a form in a callback with parameters `me` and `ctx`, the context.
 When `f/mx` internals "build" the `app-bar`, they will see this callback and know to invoke it in order to determine the background color.
+(We happen not to need `me` to decide the background color, but if we did it would be bound to the `app-bar`, a proxy for the AppBar to be generated.)

 A second interesting property is `:title`, with a value of `(mget me :title)`.
-For reasons we will explore in depth more and more, `me` is bound to the `material-app` widget.
+For reasons we will explore later, `me` is bound to the `material-app` widget.
 So just as the native code accessed `widget.title`, where widget was the MaterialApp, we access `(mget me :title)`.

 #### Scaffold body <= child
 Now let's give our Scaffold some content.
 Native Dart developers will know we do that by supplying a widget for the Scaffold `:body` parameter, as we see in the native Dart: